BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Placeholders-List.md

 ### Quester Name (Conversation)

-When the player is in a conversation, this variable will contain the quester's name in the player's quest language.
+When the player is in a conversation, this placeholder will contain the quester's name in the player's quest language.
-If the player is not in a conversation, the variable is empty.
+If the player is not in a conversation, the placeholder is empty.

 ```
 %quester%
 ```

-### Random Number Variable
+### Random Number Placeholder

 **static**

-This variable gives a random number from the first value to the second.
+This placeholder gives a random number from the first value to the second.
-The first argument is `whole` or `decimal`, the second and third arguments are numbers or variables, separated by a `~`.
+The first argument is `whole` or `decimal`, the second and third arguments are numbers or placeholders, separated by a `~`.
-Like the `math` variable you can round the decimal value by using instead of `decimal` the argument `decimal~x` where `x` is the maximal amount of decimal places.
+Like the `math` placeholder you can round the decimal value by using instead of `decimal` the argument `decimal~x` where `x` is the maximal amount of decimal places.
-Variables can be used with `{}` instead of `%%`.
+Placeholders can be used with `{}` instead of `%%`.
 Note that the first value is returned when it is higher than the second.

 ```